Project-Herophilus/IntegrationFramework-HDF/README.md

 THEY ARE NOT PRODUCTS AND WILL NOT BECOME A PRODUCTS.
 We work very hard to ensure they continue to drive enabling capabilities in a consitent manner, as a design pattern/accelerator.
 This specific repository is focused around providing comprehensive healthcare connectivity and routing of data.
-* iDaaS-Connect is all about enabling connectivity to data.
+* Integration Framework for HDF is all about enabling connectivity to data.
 For ease of use and scale we have isolated each specific type of connectivity into its own specific solution.
 This repository is all about showcasing capabilities through software and is a value add.
 * This platform has everything of other integration platforms such as management interfaces.
 There is also the capability